This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 A simple way to eat more vegetables is to add in a dip.
 Yet not all dips are created the same!
 I need my snacks to be filling as well as delicious, so I pair my carrot sticks and bell peppers with this homemade hummus recipe.
 It’s got healthy fat, which works with veggies to fuel me through the day.
-Plus, a healthy hummus recipe can be used in so many different ways!

-4. Homemade Hummus Recipe
+Homemade Hummus Base

 1. Place the chickpeas into a food processor or blender, then pulse to chop.